 - Defined clear cross-functional work processes and improve collaboration

-In the session, Eizips also shared three tips in doing the customer journey mapping to make sure you optimize and align with the best practices:
+In the session, Eizips also shared three tips for doing the customer journey mapping to make sure you optimize and align with the best practices:

 - Define actionable playbooks – the map must have a playbook for each specific lifecycle stage.
 Each playbook should have specific activities and resources supporting them.